anuvyklack/helheim-emacs/README.md

 - **Bidirectional links** via [Org-node](https://github.com/meedstrom/org-node)
 - **Daily notes**—your main scratchpad and better "Inbox".

+There is a lot of praise for Org mode that I can only agree with.
+For me, Org mode with bidirectional links (provided by [Org-roam](https://www.orgroam.com/) or [Org-node](https://github.com/meedstrom/org-node)), daily notes, and the ability to [attach files](https://orgmode.org/manual/Attachments.html) to outline nodes divides my life into "before" and "after".
+For the first time in my life, I have built a reliable and retrievable system for accumulating and processing knowledge, and it has already served me for more than two years — while all previous ones were abandoned within weeks.

 ### Ibuffer Done Right

 Buffers are grouped intelligently: